Samah-00/SaveTheKing/README.txt

 a text file to calculate the size of the board and whether or not the level is time-limited.
 Lastly, it creates a BoardController object.
 Using polymorphism a Board object is built from the BoardController object.
-The
- object reads the map of the level from a text file and saves it in a vector.
+The  Board object reads the map of the level from a text file and saves it in a vector.
 The BoardController prints the board to the game window and handles the moves and procedure of the game.
 It also creates a levelData object when it starts a level, the levelData object updates the info about the current level such as the character that's moving, the timer and more.